Key Takeaways

 Active and passive RFID access control systems have different methods of establishing a connection between an RFID tag and a reader.
 However, the overall process of using both systems remains the same.

 Active RFID tags use batteries, while passive RFID technology doesn’t.
-This means active RFID tags power themselves when they interact with a reader, while passive tags must harvest power from the reader’s electromagnetic field.
+Active RFID tags power themselves when interacting with a reader, while passive tags must harvest power from the reader’s electromagnetic field.

-Some active readers are powerful enough to activate without even having to physically come in contact with a reader, making active readers a popular choice for RFID touchless entry system providers.
+Some active readers are powerful enough to activate without having to physically contact a reader, making active readers a popular choice for RFID touchless entry system providers.
 On the other hand, while passive tags don’t need to be replaced as often, they have a shorter range and aren’t as powerful.

 Here’s what happens when a resident uses an RFID card or fob: